skade/skade.me/source/blog/2013-08-29-exhaustion.html.markdown

 * I will, at this time, not be involved in the planning eurucamp 2014, if there should be one
 * My tiny planned projects for the Ruby Berlin e.V. will be put on hold
 * The eurucamp hackdays are discontinued, unless someone wants to pick them up
-* A few pre-planned events will get the axe
+* A few unannounced events will get the axe

 I will still run the [elasticsearch UG Berlin](http://www.meetup.com/ElasticSearch-UG-Berlin/), but I am not sure whether I will revive my other UGs as planned.
 I will also do some final wrapup for eurucamp 2013, most of all overseeing the video postproduction.
 I will keep my moderator- and commit-bit for most of the things I am in, it doesn't hurt and I have no intention vanishing.